DataDog/hiring-engineers/answers.md

 It would be a fun exercise to use the power of the Datadog platform to solve a real world problem.
 One thing that comes to my mind is the very difficult and heated-up public discussion about air-pollution in Germany and especially in Stuttgart (City in southern Germany).
 Stuttgart is among the cities with the [highest levels of air-pollution](https://www.dw.com/en/stuttgart-germanys-beijing-for-air-pollution/a-18991064) for years and constantly struggling with fine dust smog caused by traffic.

 The Stuttgart residents are directly affected by the fine dust (air pollution) levels.
 Cars may be prohibited from entering the city and public transportation prices drop on days with high fine dust levels.
-These circumastances make it very important for the public to know the current fine dust levels to prepare accordingly (e.g. take the metro instead of the car).
+These circumstances make it very important for the public to know the current fine dust levels to prepare accordingly (e.g. take the metro instead of the car).

 Local organizations started collecting fine dust metrics a few years ago and even maintain [public APIs](https://github.com/opendata-stuttgart/meta/wiki/APIs) for easy access to measurement values.
 But one thing that is still missing is meaningful aggregation of data and detailed data visualization.
 The screenshot below shows a currently available fine dust heatmap for the Stuttgart area ([Source](https://luftdaten.info/)):